peterrenshaw/wsd/README.md

 2018OCT27
-* need some periodic useful data to play with D3, so I hacked a quick bit of code to get periodic weather data from BOM
+* need some periodic useful data to play with D3, so I hacked a quick bit of code to get periodic weather data from BOM (Australian Bureau of Meteorology).

 - version 0.1
 - use cron every half hour/forty five minutes wit a cron script that calls ./wsd.py -g
+- could use the RSS/HTML but I want specific files from individual weather stations to play with.

 * usage:
        new JSON configuration data file